lehkost/ToolXtractor/README.md

  ```-ignoreCase```
  By default, we use case for matching tool names, by using this option, we will ignore the case

-# Dataset
+# Datasets
+We provide two sample datasets in this repository, both encoded in TEI:

-All under CC and retrieved from the ADHO github page: https://github.com/ADHO/
+1. Papers from DH conferences 2015–2020, licenced under CC BY and retrieved from ADHO's GitHub page: https://github.com/ADHO/

-Only for the year [2017](https://github.com/ADHO/dh2017) we used the tool [Grobid](https://github.com/kermitt2/grobid/) to create XML-TEI files.
+   * caveat: for papers of [DH2017](https://github.com/ADHO/dh2017) we used the tool [Grobid](https://github.com/kermitt2/grobid/) to create XML-TEI files (however, Grobid failed to convert all files properly, some of these conversions contain only parts of the PDF versions, that's why we also provide plain-text TXT versions for DH2017).

-For the year 2019, the TEI files will soon be online on the [ADHO](https://github.com/ADHO/) repository.
+2. Articles from [DH Quarterly](http://www.digitalhumanities.org/dhq/), licenced under CC BY-ND and retrieved via the official download link: http://www.digitalhumanities.org/dhq/data/dhq-xml.zip (not available at the moment).

 # Example of output
 ```